Sitecore/XM-Cloud-Introduction/README.md

 We will not be accepting community contributions during this initial pre-release build phase.
 Once we pass this point, we will then define a process for community contributions.

 # 📝 Introduction
+This repository is not a Starter Kit or Template Solution, you should not clone this repository for the purposes of starting a new Sitecore project.
+This is intended as a reference example of a Sitecore XM Cloud implementation.

 This repository contains the codebase for a series of sites managed by the Technical Marketing Team at Sitecore.
 You will find the following sites in this repository:
 - [Sitecore MVP Site](https://mvp.sitecore.com)
 - [SUGCON EU Site](https://europe.sugcon.events)